APP DESIGN, PROTOTYPE & CODE

 Problem: Distrust in Online Reviews

-Analysis of average values and standard deviations for each dimension in Excel.
+Analysis of average values and standard deviations for each dimension.

 Audio recordings transcribed.
 Affinity mapping for clustering central problems.